 Centre for Information Technologies, FoA

-Prior to autumn 2021, we are launching a new, clean version of ELF that will be in use in the academic year Autumn 2021–Spring 2022.
-This transition is a part of the new ELF life cycle, about which we informed our colleagues a year ago when launching the pilot installation of the new life cycle, ELF 20/21.
+Prior to autumn 2022, we are launching a new, clean version of ELF that will be in use in the academic year Autumn 2022–Spring 2023.
+This transition is a part of the ELF life cycle, about which we informed our colleagues the first time when launching the pilot installation of it, ELF 20/21.

-Just as in the case of transition to ELF 20/21, course creators and teachers will need to transfer the courses they will work with in the two coming terms to the new ELF version.
+Just as in the previous years, course creators and teachers will need to transfer the courses they will work with in the two coming terms to the currently used ELF version.

 What does this exactly mean?

-In accordance with the information given a year ago, ELF now works witihin the frame of the new life cycle (for more on the topic go here).
+ELF now works witihin the frame of the life cycle (for more on the topic go here).
 That means each academic year, a new, clean version of ELF is created at the beginning of the period.
 The advantages of such process are increased ELF security and stability, faster system response, and better data usability for analytical purposes.

 How will it affect the teachers and course creators?

 Teachers and course creators need to use the tool for automatic transfer of courses and with its help, transfer the courses the will work with in the coming academic period into the new ELF version.